HeZhang1994/digital-elevation-model/README.md

 # Python Tool for Digital Elevation Model

-This is a **Python** implemented tool for processing, visualizing DEM data and reading elevation of given locations.
+This is a **Python** implemented tool for processing, visualizing DEM data (ASTGDEMv2.0 and EUDEMv1.1) and reading elevation of given locations.

 ### Important Terms and Abbreviations